sheldonhull/sheldonhull.hugo/content/blog/2020-07-22-assume-a-role-with-aws-powershell-tools.md

 slug: assume-a-role-with-aws-powershell-tools
 date: 2020-07-21T20:00:00-05:00
 toc: true
-excerpt: However, as I've wanted to run some scripts across multiple accounts, the need to simplify by assuming a role has been more important.
+summary: However, as I've wanted to run some scripts across multiple accounts, the need to simplify by assuming a role has been more important.
 tags:
   - tech